timescale/docs/promscale/installation/kubernetes/tobs.md

 charts to configure and update [tobs][tobs] deployments.

 ## Before you begin
-1. Understand the [resource requirements][resource-requirements] for your cluster.
+*  Understand the [resource requirements][resource-requirements] for your cluster.
-1. [Deploy a Kubernetes Cluster][kubernetes-cluster].
+*  [Deploy a Kubernetes Cluster][kubernetes-cluster].
+*  Install [kubectl][kubectl] in your local environment and [connect to your cluster][connect-to-cluster].
-1. Install [Helm 3][helm] in your local machine.
+*  Install [Helm 3][helm] in your local machine to add and update the repositories:
-1. Add the stable Helm charts repository to your Helm repositories:
+   1. Add the stable Helm charts repository to your Helm repositories.
     ```bash
     helm repo add stable https://charts.helm.sh/stable
     ```
-1. Update your Helm repositories:
+   1. Update your Helm repositories.
     ```bash
     helm repo update
-    ```
-1. Install [kubectl][kubectl] in your local environment and [connect to your cluster][connect-to-cluster].
-1. Create the `observability` namespace on your cluster:
-    ```bash
-    kubectl create namespace observability
     ```

 ## Installing Promscale with tobs